Creators-Circle/Pulser/PRESS-RELEASE.md

 ## Problem ##
   > Describe the problem your product solves.
+  "In a classroom environment, students are not always comfortable asking for help.
+Moreover, once a class reaches a certain size, in class discussion becomes cumbersome and unfeasible."

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  "By providing a way for students to signal "

 ## Quote from You ##
   > A quote from a spokesperson in your company.